Tutopiya Logo

 Last updated on

-Who this is for: Cambridge IGCSE Biology (0610) students who want photosynthesis — the process by which plants make glucose using light energy — to become a reliable source of marks instead of a half-remembered equation.
+Who this is for: Cambridge IGCSE Biology (0610) students who want photosynthesis — the process plants use to make glucose — to become reliable marks instead of a half-remembered word equation.

-What query it owns: how to understand and revise photosynthesis in Cambridge IGCSE Biology (0610).
+What query it owns: how to understand and revise photosynthesis in Cambridge IGCSE Biology.

 Why this is safe: this page owns the photosynthesis revision-guide angle, while Tutopiya’s Photosynthesis subtopic page owns the learning resource and the free Photosynthesis quiz owns the practice.